ashleybaxter/iamashley/_posts/2019-02-12-in-the-trench-tips-for-figuring-out-what-problem-you-solve.markdown

 These conversations about the role With Jack plays in their business—and why they became customers—lead me to a realisation.

 What features we build and what tech we use to power those features doesn't matter as much as I thought it did.
-What matters is that freelancers lack traditional safeguards when it comes to work and 44% will be stung by a bad client at some point in their career. __With Jack exists to help keep freelancers in business.__ _That's_ the problem we're solving.
+What really matters is that freelancers lack traditional safeguards when it comes to work and 44% will be stung by a bad client at some point in their career. __With Jack exists to help keep freelancers in business.__ _That's_ the problem we're solving.
 We help you be a confident freelancer.

 Removing barriers and enabling freelancers to easily buy insurance helps us reach that outcome quicker, but it's not the reason why people become customers.